MrSco/JarvisChatBot/readme.md

 There is also a button service that can be used to start/stop the JarvisChatBot service with a quick press.
 And if held will shutdown the pi.

 Flask is used to create a web interface that can be used to interact with the chatbot using websockets.
 The web interface can be accessed by navigating to the IP address of the Raspberry Pi on port 5000 (e.g., `http://localhost:5000`).
 From there the chat log can be viewed and the chatbot can be sent text prompts along with images.
-Imgur is the default for storing the images and the link is sent to OpenAI for analysis.
+FreeImage.host is the default for storing the images and the link is sent to OpenAI for analysis.

 This was a quick hodge-podge project that still has lots of room for improvement.